vrobert78/platformsh-elasticsearch-as-an-app/README.md

 This is not a service, this is not managed by Platform.sh.<br/>
 This is consider as your own code, and you're responsible for it.<br/>

+Elasticsearch needs quite a lot of memory, please upgrade your plan to XLarge at least.

 **SECURITY** This template is not intended to be use on production.
 There is no authentication or security mecanism enabled.